-This program represents a one-year clinical fellowship for training in
+This program represents a one-year funded clinical fellowship for training in

 advanced therapeutic endoscopy.
 It is designed for recent gastroenterology